clulab/nlp-reading-group/conference_summaries/emnlp2022.md

 (Very relevant to Sushma and Haris)

 ### Investigating Reasons for Disagreement in Natural Language Inference
 **Mihai's comments**: Disagreements in NLI annotations are not necessarily bad.
 They create a taxonomy that captures systematic disagreements in annotations in MNLI.
+Multilabel classification can better capture different interpretations.

 ###
 **Mihai's comments**: